Montclair Hit-And-Run Accident Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-- Identifying The Liable Parties — We will work closely with the authorities to track down leads of the fleeing vehicle and its driver.
+- Identifying the Liable Parties — We will work closely with the authorities to track down leads of the fleeing vehicle and its driver.
 Once we have identified the responsible party, we can determine potential sources of compensation.

-Why You Need A Hit-And-Run Accident Attorney
+Why You May Need A Hit-and-Run Accident Attorney

 A hit-and-run accident is a stressful and confusing ordeal.
 Without an attorney, victims may find themselves at a disadvantage, facing greater legal challenges.
-Here are some of the top reasons to hire our Montclair hit-and-run accident lawyers:
+Here are some of the reasons to hire our Montclair hit-and-run accident lawyers:

 Our client was a loyal rideshare driver involved in a hit-and-run.
 The at-fault driver struck our client and fled the scene.
 After years of litigating in Arbitration for the Underinsured Motorist policy, our co-counselor Kevin Levian set up the case perfectly for an arbitration trial.
 Ultimately, the case was resolved for the maximum policy limits one week before the arbitration.– BRIAN BEECHER

-What Is A Hit-And-Run Accident?
+What Is A Hit-and-Run Accident?

 Upon identification, the driver who fled may be subject to the following penalties: